< Anterolateral abdominal

 Kidneys are located at the spaces between floating ribs (R11, R12) and lumbar vertebrae.
 The angular space is called the costovertebral angle (Fig. 6-51).

-To be specific, only the renal pyramids are the renal medulla, since the intervening renal columns belong to the renal cortex.
-The color difference between the renal cortex and medulla results from the glomeruli, which are found only in the renal cortex.
+As a matter of fact, only the renal pyramids are the renal medulla, since the intervening renal columns belong to the renal cortex.
+The color difference between the renal cortex and medulla results from the renal tubule, which are abundant only in the renal medulla.

 The cortex and medulla finally produce urine that drops from the renal papilla, which is at the tip of the renal pyramid.
-Urine then passes the minor calyx, major calyx, and renal pelvis, all of which are located in the renal sinus.
-The renal sinus contains not only the urinary tract but also renal artery (Fig. 6-45), renal vein (Fig. 6-46), and fat.
+Urine then passes the minor calyx, major calyx, and renal pelvis, all of which are located in the renal sinus (Fig. 6-52).
+The renal sinus contains not only the urinary tract but also the renal artery (Fig. 6-45), renal vein (Fig. 6-46), and fat.

-Do you remember the comics, in which a man¡¯s upper limb (renal artery) is behind a woman¡¯s upper limb (renal vein)?
-At the hilum of kidney, the renal Vein (Fig. 6-46), renal Artery (Fig. 6-45), and Ureter (Exactly, border between pelvis and ureter) are serially located from the anterior to the posterior.
+Do you remember the comics, in which a man’s upper limb (renal artery) is behind a woman’s upper limb (renal vein)?
+At the hilum of kidney, the renal Vein (Fig. 6-46), renal Artery (Fig. 6-45), and Ureter (Exactly, border between the renal pelvis and ureter) are serially located from the anterior to the posterior.

 Urine descends through the ureter by the peristaltic movement of the smooth muscle of the ureter.

-Like the esophagus (Fig. 5-42), ureter has three sites where it is narrowed: initial site (hilum of kidney), site where it crosses the common iliac artery, and terminal site (intramural part of ureter) (Fig. 6-53).
-The three sites are where the renal stones are frequently caught and found in radiographs.
+Like the esophagus (Fig. 5-42), the ureter has three sites where it is narrowed: initial site (hilum of kidney), site where it crosses the common iliac artery (Fig. 7-19), and terminal site (intramural part of ureter) (Figs. 7-23,30).
+The three sites are where the renal stones are frequently caught and found in radiographs (Fig. 6-53).

 < Posterior abdominal wall >

 In the posterior abdominal wall, there are three muscles.
-Quadratus lumborum runs from the iliac crest to R12 and lumbar vertebrae, so it depresses R12 and flexes the lumbar vertebrae laterally.
+Quadratus lumborum runs from the iliac crest (Fig. 1-3) to R12 and lumbar vertebrae, so it depresses R12 and flexes the lumbar vertebrae laterally.

-Iliacus from the iliac fossa and the psoas major from the lumbar vertebrae slide down and arrive at the lesser trochanter.
+Iliacus from the iliac fossa (Fig. 7-1) and psoas major from the lumbar vertebrae slide down and arrive at the lesser trochanter (Fig. 8-17).
 Since the iliacus and psoas major have the identical insertion and function (flexion of the femur), they are often regarded as a single muscle, called iliopsoas (Fig. 8-9).
 The iliacus alone is not affiliated with the posterior abdominal wall muscles.

 It is not recommended to find the psoas minor which serves little purpose.
-Instead, students should notice that the psoas major involves the lumbar plexus, of which some nameless branches innervate the posterior abdominal wall muscles.
+Instead, students should notice that the psoas major involves the lumbar plexus (Fig. 6-55), of which some nameless branches innervate the posterior abdominal wall muscles.

 Branches of the lumbar plexus are from the anterior rami of the lumbar nerves (Fig. 2-12).
 The ilioinguinal nerve from LN1 passes deep to the internal oblique muscle like the thoracoabdominal and subcostal nerves (Fig. 6-5).
 (Exactly, there is another one, the iliohypogastric nerve from LN1.)

-The ¡°ilioinguinal¡± nerve literally travels along the ¡°iliac¡± crest to enter the ¡°inguinal¡± canal (Fig. 6-8).
-The ilioinguinal nerve is not included in the spermatic cord, for reasons that the nerve does not go to testis and it is just for the dermatome of LN1 on the inguinal ligament (Fig. 5-5).
+The “ilioinguinal” nerve literally travels along the “iliac” crest to enter the “inguinal” canal (Fig. 6-8).
+The male’s ilioinguinal nerve is not included in the spermatic cord, for reason that the nerve does not go to the testis.
+In both genders, the ilioinguinal nerve is just for the dermatome of LN1 on the inguinal ligament (Fig. 5-5).

-Remaining nerves (from LN2–LN5) for the lower limb belong to the branches of the lumbosacral plexus (from LN2–SN3).
+Remaining nerves (from LN2–LN5) for the lower limb belong to the lumbosacral plexus (from LN2–SN3).
 Those nerves will be further described in the pelvis, perineum chapter (Fig. 7-15).